caerri/caerri/README.md

-why react gotta be so hurr,
+why react gotta be so hurr, <br>
-thought i found the problem right thurr, turns out it was just another err.
+thought i found the problem right thurr, <br>
+turns out it was just another err.